 Historically each year, the number of RONs, investigations, and substantiated reports increase.
-The aforementioned increase may be attributed to an increasing aging population, awareness efforts, enhanced trainings, targeted collaboration with other state agencies and community partners, and improvements in data collection methods.
+This increase may be attributed to multiple factors, including an increasing aging population, continued awareness efforts, enhanced trainings, targeted collaboration with other state agencies and community partners, and improvements in data collection methods.
 The purpose of an investigation is to determine if allegations made in a report can be substantiated and/or whether the older adult is in need of protective services.